alanwsmith/typing-rust.alanwsmith.com/src/ownership/step-5.md

 # Step 5

-With the move completed via the assignment,
-`bravo` now gives us the `String` value in the same way `alfa` did before.
+Using `bravo` gives us the `String` value output of "apple" the same way `alfa` did before the move.

 ![Ownership 7](/images/ownership-7.png)